Electronics industry in Bangladesh: Home appliances

 The use of electronics in Bangladesh started in the 1930s through the field of communication with the establishment of radio stations, telephone exchanges, and wireless communication.
 During World War II, to satisfy military needs, the technology of wireless communication was enhanced and the latest technology was introduced in the British Raj.

 In 1962, a plant was set up in Dhaka to produce radio sets.
 In 1967, it started assembling television sets.
 A digital telephone system was introduced in 1983 and mobile phones came in 1992.
 Before 1980, most of the domestic appliances and equipment were imported, except the one-band radio, but after 1980 many assembly plants for radio, television, audio, and video cassette recorders and players were established.

 Since 1990, advanced products like computers, cordless telephones, satellite TV signal-receiving equipment, etc., started to be assembled, and some spare parts also began to be manufactured.
 By this time, a number of multinational companies have set up assembly and manufacturing plants in the country.
 Local companies, in joint collaboration with foreign companies, have established assembly and manufacturing plants.
 At present, the total number of such companies is more than sixty.
 Since 1994, after Bangladesh's integration into the free market agreement, all kinds of commodities, including electronic products, began to be imported freely, which created a competitive environment.
 By the 2000s, few local companies began to export locally manufactured electronic home appliances abroad.
-Walton, Jamuna Electronics, Marcel, Vision, ViGO, Minister, etc, were the frontier leaders to start the manufacture of electronic goods in Bangladesh.
+Walton (Marcel), Jamuna Electronics, Vision, ViGO, Minister, etc, were the frontier leaders to start the manufacture of electronic goods in Bangladesh.
 After Walton, many other local companies started manufacturing electronic home appliances in the country..

 Walton introduced the country's first compressor manufacturing plant in April 2017.
 In 2017, Samsung inaugurated two home appliances manufacturing plant in Bangladesh, in collaboration with Fair Electronics and Transcom Electronics.
 In 2018, LG Electronics inaugurated TV manufacturing plant in Bangladesh, in collaboration with Butterfly Group.
 LG also planned to open a refrigerator and air conditioner manufacturing plant in 2019.
 Japanese electronics brand Sharp and Fujitsu General home appliances also started their journey in Bangladesh with a local conglomerate, Esquire Electronics.

+As of 2023, CEO of Walton, estimated that 95% of the refrigerator market, 85% of the AC market and 40% of the television market in the country was supported by domestic manufacturing by local and foreign brands.